WoytekMig/movies-browser/README.md

 ### Movies Search:

-Our app allows users to easily search for movies by title, genre, year of production and many other criteria.
+Our app allows users to easily search for movies by title.

 ### Actors Search: